biosimulations/biosimulations/docs/src/users/simulating-projects.md

 ### Running example simulation projects

-The BioSimulation app contains a variety of example simulation projects.
-Click [here](https://biosimulations.org/runs?try=1) to explore runs of these projects.
+The runBioSimulation app contains a variety of example simulation projects.
+Click [here](https://run.biosimulations.org/runs?try=1) to explore runs of these projects.
 More information about these examples is available [here](https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples/).

 ## Using containerized simulation tools